"There has been a malfunction in Project Flashlight, with devastating results."

 - Skyrim continues this trope in fine fashion, not only including many of the aforementioned delights, but also with some spectacular auroras going on.
 Whilst they fit with the northern, snowy province, they are far more extravagant than those featured on Earth and come in some pretty otherworldly colours.
 One of the Dragon Shouts you can learn even clears away all the clouds, mist, and rain to show off how pretty the sky is.

 - While the glorious nebulae of the previous two games are missing/heavily downplayed while on Mundus, Sovngardenote compensates.
 It seems that, as a general rule, Nirn's skies will look mostly ordinary (while being alien in what it actually is), while the skies of the other realms and dimensions have even more bizarre aspects visible to the naked eye.
-Sovngarde has some kind of giant nebula-tunnel, the Deadlands (the realm of Oblivion the gates lead to in Oblivion) and the Shivering Realms have already been mentioned, and the Soul Cairn's sky has a hole in it.
+Sovngarde has some kind of giant nebula-tunnel, the Deadlands (the realm of Oblivion the gates lead to in Oblivion) and the Shivering Realms have already been mentioned, the Soul Cairn's sky has a hole in it, and Apocrypha's sky is just Hermaeus Mora himself being everywhere.

 - You can also add extra alienness to Nirn's sky if you finish the Dawnguard quests as a vampire, get Auriel's Bow and Bloodcursed Arrows.
 You can turn the sun into a reddish-black hole thingy for a certain period of time.